 Two of the big drivers of this development were Audi and Porsche, who started using the term all-wheel drive (AWD) to describe what was basically a 4WD system optimised for on-road use.
 The other major difference was that these vehicles used systems to vary the amount of drive going to the front and rear wheels, rather than a simple fixed 50:50 split.

 With over 30 years of development, many of these systems have become highly advanced, and can control the amount of drive going to each wheel to ensure best overall grip and performance.
 There are a variety of systems used to achieve this by different manufacturers, but the principle remains the same.

 In principle, four-wheel-drive (4WD) and all-wheel-drive (AWD) are the same thing – assuming you have a vehicle with four wheels!
 However, 4WD is generally used to describe an off-road vehicle while AWD is usually applied to on-road applications.
 Manufacturers, typically, have ignored common sense and applied their own terminology to these systems: Audi kicked things off with the name quattro, but these days BMW calls its AWD models XDrive, Volkswagen used to use Syncro but now uses 4motion, Mercedes-Benz uses the name 4Matic, and so on.
 The principle is the same; a variable all-wheel-drive system which is largely designed for on-road use, although it may well be very competent in a number of fairly gentle off-road scenarios.

-This group of vehicles is the answer to the question posed by the title to this article.
-Not every butch-looking SUV has genuine off-roading hardware underneath the flared wheelarches and side steps.
-In fact, these cars may be no better than a common hatchback or saloon when the going gets muddy or snowy, and the genre has been been dubbed “faux-by-four” by critics.
+This group of vehicles is the answer to the question posed by the title of this article.
+Not every butch-looking SUV has genuine off-roading hardware underneath the flared wheel arches and side steps.
+In fact, these cars may be no better than a common hatchback or saloon when the going gets muddy or snowy, and the genre has been dubbed “faux-by-four” by critics.